 The IDP provides for high-level policy direction and sound land use planning.
-The IDP will ensure that required buffers from sensitive areas, oil and gas facilities, and sewage lagoons are maintained.
-The IDP provides a mechanism for the County and the Town to work collaboratively
+The IDP will ensure that required buffers from sensitive areas and oil and gas facilities are maintained.
+The IDP provides a mechanism for the County and the Village to work collaboratively and cooperatively on areas of mutual interest, important to both municipalities within the IDP Boundary.